Don’t Tell the Bride

 Mike and Becky and their monster truck after their wedding.
 Photography by Alistair Veryard

-The bridegroom in my episode was professional wrestler Mike and he had very specific ideas about his bride’s dress.
-His design was, however, out of his price range, but I showed him how we could create something similar and equally beautiful with my Bespoke Collection, which allows you to design your own gown without the designer pricetag.
-Mike chose a silver silk organza and metallic lace, and I customised the gown with butterfly and crystal detail and a lace up back.
+The bridegroom in my episode was professional wrestler Mike and he had very specific ideas about his bride’s bespoke wedding dress.
+His design was, however, out of his price range, but I showed him how we could create something similar and equally beautiful with my bespoke wedding dress collection, which allows you to design your own gown without the designer pricetag.
+Mike chose a silver silk organza and metallic lace, and I customised the wedding gown with butterfly and crystal detail and a lace up back.
 Sensibly, Mike brought a dress with him, which he said fitted Becky, and suggested I make the wedding dress to the same measurements.
 I set to work, and Mike came back a week later to see progress.
 I showed him the butterflies I had sourced from Couture Milliner Ilda di Vico, and we then spent some time adjusting the pleated swags on the dress, to get them just right.

 Becky and I after filming at the studio, when she saw her dress for the first time